Red Dead Redemption 2 Early Release at GameStop, Best Buy, and Target

 Get Red Dead Redemption 2 Early at GameStop, Best Buy, and Target

 Previously, we reported that you can snag a copy of Red Dead Redemption 2 early at Target.
 The store’s weekly ad mentioned you can pick up a copy of the game at 9 pm (local time) on October 25, 2018; three hours ahead of its midnight launch.
 However, that’s not the only retailer with this offer.
-GameStop and Best Buy are offering the same deal.
+GameStop and Best Buy are offering the exact same deal, allowing you to get the game at 9 pm (local time) on Thursday, October 25 as well.
 Head to any of these three stores’ locations to get your copy of Red Dead Redemption 2 ahead of the official street date.

 However, Red Dead Redemption 2 itself won’t unlock until midnight.
 But considering the amount of time it will take you to install that 100GB game, the early release is still something to be grateful for.
 Think of it as a preload but for physical copies.